 If I am unable to pick my child up in person, what is the procedure?

 A: In the case where you cannot pick up your child and someone else will, we ask that you give a note to the camp director so she will be aware of the change.
 Your child’s safety is important to us.
 Unknown persons maybe asked to present an I.D. to camp staff.

-My child takes medication, what do I do?
+If my child takes medication, what do I do?

-Does my child need lunch?
+Does my child need a lunch?

 A: Yes.
 Each day your child should bring a lunch and a morning snack to camp.
 A lunch box or small cooler is recommended.
-Clearly mark the campers name on it.
-No glass containers!!!
+Clearly mark the camper's name on it.
+No glass containers!
 Any food allergies your child has should be indicated on the medical form.